yash-sharma1/docs-site/docs/api-reference/cli.md

 ## Use CLI for Different Blockchains

 `bnbcli` will save data about validatorset changes at home of `bnbcli`.
-Once you want to use `bnbcli` for different blockchains, for example, you want to change from testnet to mainnet, the data will be stale.
-In order to swtich between blockchains, you need clean data folder `rm -rf ~/.bnbcli/.bnblite/`  or create a new home folder for bnbcli with `--home` flag.
+If you want to use `bnbcli` for different blockchains, for example, you want to change from testnet to mainnet, the data will be stale.
+In order to switch between blockchains, you need clean the data folder with `rm -rf ~/.bnbcli/.bnblite/`  or create a new home folder for bnbcli with `--home` flag.
-If you forget to specify different home folder path, then you will not be able to make queries with `bnbcli`.
+If you forget to specify a different home folder path, then you will not be able to make queries with `bnbcli`.

 The same logic applies to `tbnbcli`.